iomesh/docs/docs/advanced-functions/external-storage.md

 2. Set `spec.redirector.iscsiVirtualIP` to the external IP of `iomesh-access` service by running the following command.
 Once edited, the `iomesh-iscsi-redirector` pod will automatically restart to make the modification take effect.
     ```bash
-    kubectl edit iomesh -n iomesh-system
+    kubectl edit iomesh iomesh -n iomesh-system
     ```

     > **_NOTE_:** `spec.redirector.iscsiVirtualIP` must be the same as the external IP.
 If the external IP is changed, update `spec.redirector.iscsiVirtualIP`.

 3. An optional step.
-To use storage from one more IOMesh cluster, run `kubectl edit` command to set the `spec.redirector.iscsiVirtualIP` field in its YAML file to the external IP of the `iomesh-access` service.
+To use storage from one more IOMesh cluster, run the `kubectl edit` command to set the `spec.redirector.iscsiVirtualIP` field in its YAML file to the external IP of the `iomesh-access` service.

-    Once the changes are saved, the iSCSI redirector pod will automatically restart to apply the modification.

 <!--Out-of-Tree LoadBalancer-->
 In case IOMesh is deployed on bare metal or any cloud environment that does not support Kubernetes `LoadBalancer`, you will need to install `MetallLB` as the default `LocalBalancer` in the Kubernetes cluster.